-These financial statements were authorized for issue by the board of directors on February 21, 2023 and have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
+These financial statements were authorized for issue by the board of directors on February 20, 2024, and have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").

-2) SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2) SUMMARY OF MATERIAL ACCOUNTING POLICIES

-The principal accounting policies applied in the preparation of these financial statements are set out below and have been consistently applied to all the periods presented, unless otherwise stated.
+The material accounting policies applied in preparing these financial statements are set out below and have been consistently applied to all the periods presented, unless otherwise stated.